QubitExplorer/Recommender-System/README.md

 Recommender Systems have become an essential part of our daily digital experiences.
 I will be preparing two distinct versions on this topic:

-1. For the Scientific Community: A formal PDF version, complete with citations and detailed technical explanations of the underlying concepts.
+1. A formal PDF version, complete with citations and detailed technical explanations of the underlying concepts.

-2. For Industry and Non-Scientific Audiences: An informal version tailored for subject matter experts, focusing on practical applications without deep technical explanations for ease understanding.
+2. An informal version tailored for subject matter experts, focusing on practical applications without deep technical explanations for ease understanding.

 Here's my favorite informal version for the business world, designed specifically for subject matter experts and beginners like me who are just getting started with recommender systems: